For Better or For Worse by Lynn Johnston for July 30, 2013

 19. U joes mint logo rs 192x204

-Uncle Joe Premium Member over 10 years ago
+Uncle Joe over 11 years ago

 I remember catching bluegills that were too small to eat, but we were told to release them, not bury them.
 It’s nice to see a thread where everyone is sharing stories & getting along!